marco2323/prova/README.md

 2015-2016: Honorary lecturer in Pathology (appointed by the President of the School of Medicine) at "Magna Graecia" University of Catanzaro, Italy.

-2013: "Attestato di straordinario merito" issued by Telecom Italia vice-President U. Rapetto for "Anche io ho qualcosa da dire" project.
+2013: "Attestato di straordinario merito" issued by Telecom Italia vice-president U. Rapetto for "Anche io ho qualcosa da dire" project.

 2007-2008: Society for care and research on hematologic diseases (S.A.Ne.S.
 ONLUS) NGO: ”Francesca Magistri” memorial scholarship for hematology and palliative care.